eclipse-archived/antenna/antenna-documentation/src/site/markdown/json-analyzer-step.md

 * `No-Source-License`: Only within `observedLicenses`.
 Sources for the component are available, but license information in sources is missing or incomplete.
 * `Not-Provided`: Only within `declaredLicenses`.
 No license was provided by the project (via package managers for instance).
 * `Not-Supported`: Only within `observedLicenses`.
 This should only be used by scanning tools.
 It means that license information is not handled by the scanner and must be checked differently.
+* `Non-Standard`: A license is configured which is of non-standard license threat group.